JuliaNowakowska/london_weather/README.md

 - query() - executes an SQL query from a provided file and returns the result,
 - close method, which closes the database connection.

+## Data Analysis

+Using scripts from sql/data_analysis, it is possible to do a simple data exploration analysis.
+The scripts return min and max temperature observed in London during the whole time period covered by the dataset.
+Additionally, script get_monthly_avg.sql returns monthly average temperatures, which is later used in visualizations.

 ## Dashboard
+The final step of the project was to create a dashboard to visualize the outcomes of the data analysis.
+The WeatherDashboard class, defined in dashboard.py, uses the Dash library to create the charts as shown below.

 ![Screenshot 2024-12-06 at 20 13 37](https://github.com/user-attachments/assets/0af63ef6-5577-4812-bffc-4c55b06bcd58)